naudecruywagen/wip-to-do-list/README.md

 4. Write a unit test in `testAddTask()` to verify adding a task updates the `tasks` array.
 5. Write a unit test in `testDeleteTask()` to verify deleting a task removes it.
 6. Write a unit test in `testToggleCompletion()` to verify toggling completion state updates the task.
-7. Prevent adding tasks with empty titles at the model level (add validation in Task initializer).
+7. Prevent adding tasks with empty titles in the UI and at the model level (add validation in Task initializer).
 8. Implement sorting of tasks by due date in `ContentView` (stub is in place).
 9. Add a UI change: highlight overdue tasks in red in the list.
 10. Add a filter toggle in `ContentView` to show only incomplete tasks.